CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The "playable on ..." conditions of the first paragraph do not apply to the second paragraph.

 #### Gothmog
- - Gothmog is not keyed to anything, the Orc or Troll he is played after must be keyed to a Shadow-land or Dark-domain.
+ - _Gothmog_ is not keyed to anything, the Orc or Troll he is played after must be keyed to a Shadow-land or Dark-domain.

 #### Great Bats
  - Makes a company overt.
  - May tap to give +1 prowess to characters in combat.

 #### Great Goblin
- - Card Erratum: "Unique.
-Orc.
-One Strike"
+ - _Card Erratum_: "_**Unique**.
+Orc._ One Strike"

 #### Great Lord of Goblin-gate
- - Card Erratum: "Unique."
+ - _Card Erratum_: "_**Unique**_."
  - Makes a company overt.

 #### Great-road
- - Card Erratum: Replace "opponent draws twice" with "opponent draws up to twice"
+ - _Card Erratum_: Replace "opponent draws twice" with "opponent draws up to twice"
- - If you have two movement/hazard phases on the turn you played a Great Road, you return to the Haven at which you started the turn.
+ - If you have two movement/hazard phases on the turn you played a _Great-road_, you return to the Haven at which you started the turn.
  - Replacing the site card is considered movement, without a movement/hazard phase.

 #### Great Secrets Buried There